 DB Designer is a visual database schema designer that supports MySQL, PostgreSQL, SQLite, and SQL Server with a drag-and-drop canvas, data type dropdowns, constraint toggles, and foreign key relationship lines.
 It is a closer direct competitor to SQL Designer than most other tools in this list, but with broader database engine support.

-Limitations: the free tier limits the number of objects per diagram (approximately 50).
+Limitations: the free tier limits the number of objects per diagram (approximately 50), with paid plans from $9/month.
 Collaboration and sharing are more restricted on the free plan.
 The interface feels dated compared to newer tools like DrawSQL.
 The object cap is reached quickly on real-world schemas.
-Paid plans start at $19/month.

-Verdict: a solid visual ERD tool with wider database engine support than SQL Designer; the free tier object cap is the main practical friction.
+Verdict: a solid visual ERD tool with wide database engine support; the free tier object cap is the main practical friction.

 Best for: generating ERDs automatically from a live database you already run